-While it is available to all users, Dialpad Ai (or 'Ai') Sentiment Analysis is a particularly effective tool for Sell and Contact Center teams.
+While it is available to all users, Dialpad Ai (or 'Ai') Sentiment Analysis is a particularly effective tool for Ai Sales and Contact Center teams.

 For Contact Center teams, knowing why a customer is frustrated or happy can help train agents on how to respond.
 Seeing the live sentiment of a call center can cue a Supervisor for when it might be good to jump in and help on a challenging call.

 Sentiment can range from very positive to very negative.
 We highlight the extremes to help you focus on what’s most important.